 Defining Thanatophoric Dysplasia

+Thanatophoric dysplasia occurs in approximately one in every twenty-to-fifty thousand newborns.
 Medical researchers have described two major forms of the condition; Type I and II.

 Causes of Thanatophoric Dysplasia

 Type I and II thanatophoric Dysplasia are caused by mutations in the FGFR3 gene.
 The gene provides instructions for producing a protein for developing and maintaining a person's brain tissue and bone.
 Mutations in the FGFR3 gene cause the protein to become over-active, leading to severe disturbances in the person's bone growth, characteristic of the condition.
 Medical science does not know how mutations to the FGFR3 gene cause abnormalities related to the condition and a person's skin and brain.

 Thanatophoric dysplasia is considered by the medical community to be a form of autosomal dominant disorder because one mutated copy of the FGFR3 gene in each person's cells is enough to cause the condition.
 Nearly every person with thanatophoric dysplasia has the disorder due to new mutations in the FGFR3 gene; it happens in people with no history of the disorder in their family.
 No people with thanatophoric dysplasia are known to have had children.
 The disorder must therefore have not been passed between generations.
 The names also know as thanatophoric dysplasia:

 - Thanatophoric short stature